- The Intrepid Experience

 * Experience the hustle and bustle scene of Pettah’s street life and its characters

-* Taste local staples - a king coconut drink or milk tea
+* Taste local staples like a king coconut juice

-* Dive head first into the atmosphere of the Galle Face Green promenade
+* Dive head first into the atmospheric Galle Face Green promenade

 What's included in this trip